 By comparing these old beliefs to the new beliefs, you can easily determine why my life has changed so much since 2014.

-1. “I’ve tried everything!” -This belief makes our brain give up and quit looking for additional ways to solve problems or fix things.
+- “I’ve tried everything!” -This belief makes our brain give up and quit looking for additional ways to solve problems or fix things.
 I replaced this belief with, “There is always going to be another way to do things-anything, really.
 There will always be something else I can try.
-If I can’t think of other ways, I can and will ask for help, suggestions, and wisdom from others who have already gone through what I am facing, no matter how big or small.
-This will help me to connect with others and come up with more solutions to any problems I may encounter.”
+If I can’t think of other ways, I can and will ask for help, suggestions, and wisdom from others who have already gone through and experienced the results of what I am facing, no matter how big or small.
+This will help me to connect with others and come up with more solutions to any problems I may encounter, thereby also rendering me much more useful to OTHERS, as well.”

-2. “I must be perfect and strive for perfection always.
+- “I must be perfect and strive for perfection always.
 If I can’t be perfect, I must at least appear to be perfect.
 Appearing to be better than I actually am is important to get people to like me.
 Appearances matter!” -This belief was overwhelming and I always fell short of perfection.
+It made me feel inauthentic and like a faker, a fraud, and a liar.
 It developed within me an all-or-nothing mindset and I grew up with very little or no confidence or feelings of accomplishment.
 I felt like I was never good enough.
 This belief made me extremely judgmental towards myself and others and I had difficulties making friends and enjoying deep, meaningful connections because of it.
 I replaced this belief with, “It is okay and completely acceptable to just be myself!
 Appearances don’t matter nearly as much as character.
 I don’t need to waste my time caring what others think of me.
-I will care more what I think about myself.
+I will care more about what I think of myself.
 I will choose to be proud of who I am and what I have become.”
 I AM ENOUGH.
 PROGRESS over perfection.

-3. “Ignorance is bliss.
+- “Ignorance is bliss.
 What I don’t know won’t hurt me.”
-This belief made it okay to overlook any and every situation I thought would cause me pain.
-I lived a life filled with pain because of this belief.
+This belief made it okay to overlook any and every situation I thought would cause me pain or suffering.
+Eventually, however, I realized I lived a life filled with pain and suffering BECAUSE of this belief.
 I thought I was taught to not be confrontational, and so confronting my problems or challenges was never an option in my mind.
 It turned out that, “Kill the monster while it is a baby,” and confronting problems when they are small and easy to deal with was some of the greatest advice of my life.
 I didn’t hear this until I was 45.
-I replaced this old belief with, “Ignorance is poverty.
+I replaced this old belief with a teaching Tony Robbins shares, which is, “Ignorance is poverty.
 Ignorance is pain.
 The things I don’t know have the potential to hurt me.
 I choose not to be a victim.
 My learning and curiosity must never end.
 I will do something every day to learn tips, tricks, tools, strategies, methods, and short cuts which will make my life less painful and empower me with the skills to deal with the pain which will inevitably come my way.
 I will create a life more filled with joy, and I will always strive to share what I learn with others.”

 These are just a few of the beliefs I decided to change.
-It is an incredibly difficult, time-consuming, effective, and very helpful exercise.
+It is an incredibly easy, time-consuming, effective, and very helpful exercise.
 It is so worth it.
-I plan to regularly re-evaluate my beliefs and philosophies from now on, as part of a continuous, self-development, and evolutionary process, which I know will benefit me and those I love.
-This exercise is a game changer!
-This exercise is a life-optimization tool.
+I plan to regularly re-evaluate my beliefs and philosophies from now on, as part of a continuous, self-development, awareness, conscious and evolutionary process, which I know will benefit me and those I love.
+This project is a game changer!
+This practice is a life-optimization tool.

 WE CAN ALWAYS BE UPGRADING.